 .eu registration changes and Brexit

 Due to the United Kingdom’s withdrawal from the European Union, the European Commission has decided how .eu domains will be managed for UK residents.
 Based on the European Commission's decision, effective immediately, GoDaddy will stop selling .eu domain names to customers with a UK registrant contact on their domain name.
-As Brexit negotiations continue, we will be learning more details about how these changes will affect you.

 What are my options?